nerun/remastersys/README.md

   * zstd (included because of makesquashfs’ new compression method).
   * memtest86+ (excluded since it is not used by system, isolinux has its own binary).
   * xresprobe (excluded since is no longer used).

+## Current state

+This program has 2 packages: **remastersys** (program itself, terminal only) and **remastersys-gui** (graphical interface).
+In this ALPHA stage, just remastersys seems to work very well.
+The GUI package still need some work, mainly internationalization, but it's working (in pt_BR).

+## Basic usage
+* Create debian packages: `./package-creator`, write version number "4.0a", hit ENTER, then write a short changelog.
+You can write just "f" in changelog and hit ENTER.
+* Install both packages: `sudo dpkg -i *.deb`
+* Fix dependencies if you need: `sudo apt-get update --fix-missing` and `sudo apt-get install -f`
+* Read instructions:
+  * `man remastersys`
+  * `remastersys --help`
+  * `remastersys-grubconfig --help`
+  * `remastersys-installer --help`
+  * `remastersys-skelcopy --help`